Samsung/tizen-docs/docs/application/native/guides/ui/efl/learn-edc-part.md

   Renders only the area of the part that coincides with another part's container.
 Overflowing content is not displayed.
 Note that the part being clipped to can only be a rectangle part.

-- `source [another group's name]
+- `source [another group's name]`

   Swallows the specified group into the part's container if the source is a group.
-If the source is a textblock, it is used for the group to be loaded and used for selection display under the selected text. `source2` is used on top of the selected text, if `source2` is specified.Only available to group or textblock parts.
+If the source is a textblock, it is used for the group to be loaded and used for selection display under the selected text. `source2` is used on top of the selected text, if `source2` is specified.

+  Only available to group or textblock parts.

 - `source2 [another group's name]`

-  Used for the group to be loaded and used for selection display over the selected text. `source` is used under the selected text, if `source` is specified.Only available to textblock parts.
+  Used for the group to be loaded and used for selection display over the selected text. `source` is used under the selected text, if `source` is specified.

+  Only available to textblock parts.

 - `source3 [another group's name]`

-  Used for the group to be loaded and used for cursor display under the cursor position. `source4` is used over the cursor text, if `source4` is specified.Only available to textblock parts.
+  Used for the group to be loaded and used for cursor display under the cursor position. `source4` is used over the cursor text, if `source4` is specified.

+  Only available to textblock parts.

 - `source4 [another group's name]`

-  Used for the group to be loaded and used for cursor display over the cursor position. `source3` is used under the cursor text, if `source3` is specified.Only available to textblock parts.
+  Used for the group to be loaded and used for cursor display over the cursor position. `source3` is used under the cursor text, if `source3` is specified.

+  Only available to textblock parts.

 - `source5 [another group's name]`

-  Used for the group to be loaded and used for anchors display under the anchor position. `source6` is used over the anchor text, if `source6` is specified.Only available to textblock parts.
+  Used for the group to be loaded and used for anchors display under the anchor position. `source6` is used over the anchor text, if `source6` is specified.

+  Only available to textblock parts.

 - `source6 [another group's name]`

-  Used for the group to be loaded and used for anchor display over the anchor position. `source5` is used under the anchor text, if `source5` is specified.Only available to textblock parts.
+  Used for the group to be loaded and used for anchor display over the anchor position. `source5` is used under the anchor text, if `source5` is specified.

+  Only available to textblock parts.

 - `effect [effect]` (shadow direction)